Frank Sinatra: Legacy and honors

-In Sinatra's native Hoboken, he was awarded the Key to the City of by Mayor Fred M. De Sapio on October 30, 1947.
-In 2003 the city's main post office was rededicated in his honor.
-A bronze plaque, place two years before Sinatra's death in 1998, marks the site of the house where he was born.
-There is also a marker in front of Hoboken Historical Museum, which has artifacts from his life and conducts Sinatra walking tours through the city.
+In Sinatra's native Hoboken, he was awarded the Key to the City on October 30, 1947.
+In 2003, the city's main post office was rededicated in his honor.
+A bronze plaque, placed two years before Sinatra's death, marks the site of the house where he was born.
+There is also a marker in front of Hoboken Historical Museum, which has artifacts from his life and conducts Sinatra walking tours.
 Frank Sinatra Drive runs parallel to the Hudson River Waterfront Walkway.
 On the waterfront is Frank Sinatra Park, where a bronze plaque was placed in 1989 upon its opening.
-In the Frank Sinatra Park, a 6 ft tall bronze statue of Sinatra was dedicated in 2021 on December 12, the date of Sinatra's birthday in 1915.
+In the Frank Sinatra Park, a 6 ft tall bronze statue of Sinatra was dedicated in 2021 on December 12, Sinatra's birthday.
 A residence hall at Montclair State University in New Jersey was named in his honor.
-Other buildings named for Sinatra include the Frank Sinatra School of the Arts in Astoria, Queens, the Frank Sinatra International Student Center at Israel's Hebrew University in Jerusalem dedicated in 1978, and the Frank Sinatra Hall at the USC School of Cinematic Arts in Los Angeles, California, dedicated in 2002.
+Other buildings named for Sinatra include the Frank Sinatra School of the Arts in Astoria, Queens, the Frank Sinatra International Student Center at Hebrew University in Jerusalem, and the Frank Sinatra Hall at the USC School of Cinematic Arts in Los Angeles.
 Wynn Resorts' Encore Las Vegas resort features a restaurant dedicated to Sinatra which opened in 2008.

-There are several streets and roads named in honor of Frank Sinatra in several states of the U.S., such as the road named Frank Sinatra Drive connecting Cathedral City and Palm Desert in California, a road in Las Vegas near the Las Vegas Strip is also a road named Frank Sinatra Drive in his honor.
+There are several roadways named in honor of Frank Sinatra in several states of the U.S.